ananjaser1211/FloydQ_Reports/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Create a Feature Request to help us improve the ROM.
+about: Create a Feature Request to help us add extra goodies to the ROM.
 title: "[FEATURE]"
 labels: ''
 assignees: ''